-As an engineer Michelle works in quite a male dominated industry, however she has some top advice for anyone looking to get involved.
-“If you like seeing your ideas develop in reality, then engineering is a great way to achieve this regardless of gender – there’s so many things you can do – whether office based, site based you can tailor your career to fit that or do both.
-Don’t let the lack of females put you off – there’s great support in the industry and there’s absolutely no reason that young women can’t excel in engineering.”
+As an engineer Michelle works in quite a male-dominated industry, however, she has some top advice for anyone looking to get involved.
+“If you like seeing your ideas develop in reality, then engineering is a great way to achieve this regardless of gender – there are so many things you can do – whether office-based, site-based you can tailor your career to fit that or do both.
+Don’t let the lack of females put you off – there’s a great support in the industry and there’s absolutely no reason that young women can’t excel in engineering.”

 Discover more interesting posts from our blog

 Recruiting Assistant Directors: What do we look for?

 At Explore Learning we absolutely have to see passion… You throw your heart and soul into your role every day.
 That passion is what makes a difference to our...Read this post

 Survey reveals how parents really feel about the summer holidays

 July 21, 2016

 The school holidays are upon us – a time when children can enjoy the long break ahead of them.
 But what do parents think about the summer break?
 Our latest research...Read this post